 Publicize adds a new section to your Publish box …

-(Publicize account details appear in the publishing box.)
+(Publicize options displayed in the post publishing section.)

 CommentLuv